pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		and grab and return the Twitter picture url
 		"""

-First we need to encode (replace special characters) the code. `quote_plus` _also replace spaces by plus signs, as required for quoting HTML form values when building up a query string to go into a URL_ ([docs](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.quote_plus)).
+First we need to encode the code, basically replace special characters. `urllib.parse`'s `quote_plus` (in addition to `quote`) _also replaces spaces by plus signs, as required for quoting HTML form values when building up a query string to go into a URL_ (see [docs](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.quote_plus)).

 		code = urllib.parse.quote_plus(tip.code)